Skip to content

 When a national health ministry loses control of internal files, the ripple effects reach ordinary families.
 Health data is among the most sensitive information you possess.
 A leak can lead to insurance discrimination, identity theft, or blackmail attempts using private medical details.
 Even if your name is not on a public list today, government systems routinely hold information about citizens, dependents, and household members.

-Health records and policy documents are now in the hands of criminals.
+Health records and policy documents may now be in the hands of criminals.
 Families cannot easily change their medical history the way they can change a password.
 This incident therefore creates long-term privacy risk for anyone who has used Croatia’s public healthcare services or digital e-Health portal.

 The Doxxing and Identity-Chain Implications